 - In order to allow maximum enjoyment of court time, doubles will take precedence over singles on Courts 1 and 2.
 Specifically, if members are playing singles on Courts 1 and 2 and other members arrive within the first 5 minutes of play time, those playing are required to double up.
 After 5 minutes into the court period, whether to invite members arriving to join play is at the discretion of those using the court.

 - Any member using an untagged court must yield the court to members who are properly tagged for that court.

 - One member cannot tag a court with a single tag for themselves.
 A member occupying a court on his/her own must give up that court for singles or doubles play.

 - If no one comes to claim a court within 5 minutes of the start of the period, members on the court may move their tags and continue to play and members who are playing singles may continue to play singles.

 - If a court becomes available up to 10 minutes before the hour, players who have tagged up for that court may start to play.

 - Lessons may be held only on court 3 with one of the Club professionals and a maximum of 4 participants.
-The court should be booked by the member using the reservation binder.
+The court should be booked by the member using the online booking system.

 - Lessons should be booked by contacting the member’s preferred Club professional directly (email addresses for Club professionals are in LEARN section).